Danilo I, Prince of Montenegro: Danilo's Code

 In domestic issues, Danilo was an authoritarian ruler.
 As it happened, the centralization of his power contributed to development of the modern functions of the state.

 Danilo used the Law of Petar I Petrović-Njegoš as an inspiration for his own General Law of the Land from 1855 (Zakonik Danila Prvog).

-Danilo's Code had 95 articles and was based on the Montenegrin traditions and customs and it is considered to be the first national constitution in Montenegrin history.

-It also stated rules, protected privacy and banned warring on the Bay of Kotor, at that time part of the neighbouring Austro-Hungarian Empire.
+Danilo's Code was based on the Montenegrin traditions and customs and it is considered to be the first national constitution in Montenegrin history.
+It also stated rules, protected privacy and banned warring on the Austrian Coast (Bay of Kotor).

 Danilo organized the first census in Montenegro in 1855 and ordered that all Montenegrin households be recorded.
 According to the census, Montenegro's population was 80,000.

-Danilo established a tax plan, which was accepted by all tribes of Montenegro and the Hills except the Kuči; out of fear for conflict, Danilo at first did not turn to this problem, until in 1856, when he sent his older brother, commander and Vojvoda Mirko Petrović-Njegoš to punish the Kuči.
-Some 247 people were killed, and the Kuči were thus forced to pay taxes as did other tribes of Montenegro.
+Danilo established a tax plan, which was accepted by all tribes of Montenegro and the Hills except the Kuči; out of fear for conflict, Danilo at first did not turn to this problem, until in 1856, when he sent his brother, commander (vojvoda) Mirko to punish the Kuči.
+Some 247 people were killed, and the Kuči were thus forced to pay taxes as did other tribes.
 Another feud involved the Bjelopavlići clan, but the damage was limited by giving high ranks to the rebel leaders of the clan.